Directors and Committees

 Michèle joined the board in September 2021.
 Michèle has significant experience in the medical imaging industry as well as corporate governance, and investor relations having been CEO of Philips France and General Manager of Philips Healthcare France and most recently CEO of Euronext listed Supersonic Imagine and Non-executive Director of EOS Imaging, a formerly listed software medtech company.
 Michèle remains Chairman of the Board of Intrasense, a listed software medtech company and Non-executive Director of Prodways Group, a listed 3D printing company.

-View Audit Committee Terms of Reference
+View Audit and Risk Committee Terms of Reference

 View Remuneration Committee Terms of Reference